Carpenters Individual Account Pension Plan

 - Participants who are in the first twelve months of the drywall utility program.

 If you work in one of these employment categories, you will earn credited service toward vesting even though no contributions were made to the Carpenters Individual Account Pension Plan on your behalf.
-If you work in one of these employment categories you may be eligible to make 401(k) elective contributions to the plan (please see "401(k) Annual Election" on page 21).
+If you work in one of these employment categories you may be eligible to make 401(k) elective contributions to the plan (please see 401(k) Annual Election).